ysndr/MSc-Thesis/chapter/background.md

 Servers have to respond to requests with a message referencing the same `id` as well as a result, i.e. data or error.
 If the client does not require a response, it can omit the `id` field sending a *notification*, which servers cannot respond to, with the effect that clients cannot know the effect nor the reception of the message.

-Responses as shown in [#lst:json-rpc-res], have to be sent by servers answering to any request.
+Responses as shown in [@lst:json-rpc-res], have to be sent by servers answering to any request.
 The `id` field has to match the one corresponding request message.
 If the called procedure was successful, its return value is encoded under the `return` key, while errors occuring during the call are recorded under the `error` key.
 Errors are represented as objects specifying the error kind using an error `code` and providing a human-readable descriptive `message` as well as optionally any procedure defined `data`.